Origin Energy asked to pay Beach more for gas supply, shares slump

-EnergyOrigin Energy asked to pay Beach more for gas supply, shares slump

-Australia's Origin Energy Ltd (ORG.AX) cut its annual profit guidance for energy markets on Friday, after an arbitrator ordered it to pay Beach Energy (BPT.AX) more for gas supply following a contract price review.
+(Reuters) - Australia’s Origin Energy Ltd cut its annual profit guidance for energy markets on Friday, after an arbitrator ordered it to pay Beach Energy more for gas supply following a contract price review.

 Origin shares fell nearly 9% to hit their lowest in more than five months while Beach Energy climbed more than 6% to touch a two-month high, following the news on gas supply pricing from Beach Energy’s Otway Basin fields.